 Below is an explanation of the different methods of extractions from rose and hence, the different products born of each method.

-There are three methods of extracting the essential oil from rose petals:
+There are four methods of extracting the essential oil from rose petals:

 1. Hydro Distillation